 Heat a large saucepan on medium-high heat (no oil).
 Once hot, add the desiccated coconut and cook, stirring regularly, until lightly toasted, 2-3 mins.
 TIP: Watch it like a hawk as it can burn easily.

-Return the (now empty pan) on a medium-high heat with a drizzle of oil.
+Return the (now empty pan) to medium-high heat with a drizzle of oil.

-Once hot, add the cumin seeds and curry powder.
+Once hot, add the cumin seeds and remaining curry powder.
 Stir-fry until fragrant, 1 min.

 Once the butternut has finished roasting, carefully mash half the butternut chunks with the back of a fork.

-Stir the mashed and chunks ofr butternut through the lentils along with the spinach and half the coconut tadka spice mix.
+Stir the mashed and roasted butternut chunks through the lentils along with the spinach, mango chutney and half the coconut.
 Simmer until the spinach is wilted and piping hot, 1-2 mins.

-Taste, season with salt and pepper if you feel it needs it.
+Taste and season with salt and pepper if needed.

 Enjoy!